MyroG/MyroP-shader-dump/SomnaGlass/README.md

 The shader has two parralax layers : Foreground and background.
 Each layer can be customized with the "color", "scroll speed", "distance" and "animation speed" settings.

+Glass color : Here you can change the glass color.
+To made the glass more or less transparent, you can play around with the alpha value
 Somna Edge Fade : Makes the parralax effect more transparent around the edgeys Somna Camera Distance fade : Makes the parralax effect dissapear when you're further away Fresnel : It's a rim light effect
 Lastly, there are also autioLink related settings.

 For optimal result, do not compress the "Somna Mask" texture.
+I would recommend playing around with each setting to see what each setting really does!

 ## License